tbttin/notes/git/pro-git-v2.md

 - Git has three main states that your files can reside in: *modified*, *staged*, and *committed*:

-  + Modified means that you have changed the file but have not committed it to your database yet.
+  + Modified (tracked) means that you have changed the file but have not committed it to your database yet.

-  + Staged means that you have marked a modified file in its current version to go into your next commit snapshot.
+  + Staged means that you have marked a new or newly modified file in its current version to go into your next commit snapshot.

   + Committed means that the data is safely stored in your local database.